geunkim/Digital-Identity/README.md

 ### [WalletCon 2023](https://twitter.com/WalletCon_)

 This conference is the first conference related to the wallet experience.
 You can catch the recap videos.
-This is driven by purpose to improve the wallet experience to obtain Web3's first billion users.
+This is driven by a purpose to improve the wallet experience to obtain Web3's first billion users.

 ## Consortium